zZissou/rails_bog_app-1/README.md

 #### 4. Define a route to `update` a specific creature

 The update route will use the `id` of the creature to be updated.
 In Express, you decided between `PUT /creatures/:id` and `PATCH /creatures/:id`, depending on the type of update you wanted to do.
-In Rails, we'll need to add BOTH `PUT /creatures/:id` and `PATCH /creatures/:id` to our routes.
+In Rails, we'll need to add `PATCH /creatures/:id` only to our routes.

 ```ruby
 #